TinyTapeout/tt-commander-app/README.md

 ## License

-SiliWiz is licensed under the Apache License, Version 2.0.
+Tiny Tapeout Commander is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more details.